HIGH-CONVICTION, STOCK-PICKING APPROACH

 Our managers believe that making active portfolio management decisions is the best way to deliver performance over the long term.
 Each time they invest, they do so with long-term performance in mind and an understanding of the value that this can provide to investors.

 Past performance is not a guide to future performance.
 The value of investments may fall as well as rise and investors may not get back the amount invested.
 Income from investments may fluctuate.
 Performance figures are on a bid to bid with net income reinvested basis.
 Valuations are based on the previous day's prices.
-Due to the underlying assets held, the price of the fund is classed as having above average to high volatility.

 The managers of the LF Canlife UK Equity Fund use a high-conviction, bottom-up stock selection process complemented by a top down tactical overlay in their pursuit of long-term capital growth.
 The fund has been designed to be flexible in order to cater for a wide range of market conditions and consists of two divisions, with 80% dedicated to fundamental and structural positions that make up the core and approximately 20% targeting shorter-term tactical positions.